 Often this happens to folks who have been slowly uploading photos from their devices into iCloud.
 Here’s a great article that gives a good overview of a fews different ways to download your photos from iCloud so you can have them on hand and store them locally.

 Another tip that might seem like a no-brainer, but is worth mentioning, is for those confused by their Macs, iPhones, or other Apple devices not sharing the same data in iCloud.
 Make sure all your devices are signed into the same Apple ID.
-I’ve seen a good number of people confounded by having unwittingly created more than one Apple ID and then be signed into different IDs on different devices.
+I’ve seen a good number of people confounded by having unwittingly created more than one Apple ID and being signed into different ones on different devices.
 You can check which Apple ID you’re signed into on each of your devices by following these directions.

 If all your devices are all on the same Apple ID, it’s worth a quick checkup to make sure that you’re not signed into more devices than you realize with that particular ID.
-You can secure your account and sign out of the old devices you're no longer using by following these directions.
+You can secure your account and remotely sign out of the old devices you're no longer using by following these directions.

 Apple’s free iCloud Keychain password manager rivals 1Password's $2.99/month features in security and usability, helping you create and store super-secure, complex passwords for websites and apps.
-It allows you to conveniently auto-fill those strong passwords into Safari webpage login fields or iOS apps on any devices that are signed into your Apple ID and have the iCloud Keychain preference turned on.
+It allows you to conveniently auto-fill those strong passwords into Safari login fields or iOS apps on any devices that are signed into your Apple ID and have the iCloud Keychain preference turned on.

 I can help you figure out the iCloud configuration that is just right for you and we can do it step by step so that you understand each part of the process.
 Also, you don't even have to get up off the couch or risk letting your coffee get cold, because we can to do it all over Zoom!
 Drop me a line to set something up and let's fine tune your iCloud!